oceanprotocol-archive/OEPs/9/README.md

 The proposed solution is composed by the interaction of different elements:

 * A high level RESTful API exposing the methods required to manage the Contracts (AGENT)
-* A Keeper node registering the Contracts on-chain (KEEPER)
+* A Keeper node registering the Contracts on-chain (KEEPER::DEC-VM)
 * Optionally, an external database pluged using the Ocean DB interfaces

 ![Nodes Involved](images/nodes-involved.png)